Hamilton Canadian Financials Etf Technical Analysis

 Hamilton Canadian Backtested Returns

 As of now, Hamilton Etf is very steady.
-Hamilton Canadian holds Efficiency (Sharpe) Ratio of 0.24, which attests that the entity had a 0.24 % return per unit of risk over the last 3 months.
+Hamilton Canadian holds Efficiency (Sharpe) Ratio of 0.21, which attests that the entity had a 0.21 % return per unit of risk over the last 3 months.
 We have found twenty-nine technical indicators for Hamilton Canadian, which you can use to evaluate the volatility of the entity.
-Please check out Hamilton Canadian's Downside Deviation of 0.6058, market risk adjusted performance of 0.6612, and Risk Adjusted Performance of 0.1993 to validate if the risk estimate we provide is consistent with the expected return of 0.12%.
-The etf retains a Market Volatility (i.e., Beta) of 0.19, which attests to not very significant fluctuations relative to the market.
+Please check out Hamilton Canadian's Downside Deviation of 0.5989, risk adjusted performance of 0.1447, and Market Risk Adjusted Performance of 0.3223 to validate if the risk estimate we provide is consistent with the expected return of 0.12%.
+The etf retains a Market Volatility (i.e., Beta) of 0.3, which attests to possible diversification benefits within a given portfolio.
 As returns on the market increase, Hamilton Canadian's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Hamilton Canadian is expected to be smaller as well.

 Auto-correlation

-Hamilton Canadian Financials has modest predictability.
-Overlapping area represents the amount of predictability between Hamilton Canadian time series from 25th of October 2025 to 9th of December 2025 and 9th of December 2025 to 23rd of January 2026.
+Hamilton Canadian Financials has very weak reverse predictability.
+Overlapping area represents the amount of predictability between Hamilton Canadian time series from 18th of November 2025 to 2nd of January 2026 and 2nd of January 2026 to 16th of February 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Hamilton Canadian price movement.
-The serial correlation of 0.59 indicates that roughly 59.0% of current Hamilton Canadian price fluctuation can be explain by its past prices.
+The serial correlation of -0.1 indicates that less than 10.0% of current Hamilton Canadian price fluctuation can be explain by its past prices.

 Residual Average0.0